Ancient History

 zigguratView of the once-towering ziggurat at Dur-Kurigalzu, modern Aqar Quf (January 2019).

-Approximately 250 Akkadian and Sumerian royal inscriptions from the Kassite Dynasty of Babylon (ca. 1595–1155 BC) are presently known.
+More than 250 Akkadian and Sumerian royal inscriptions and 135 inscribed kudurrus (‘boundary stones’) from the Kassite Dynasty of Babylon (ca. 1595–1155 BC) are presently known.
 J.A.
-Brinkman systematically catalogued all of the Kassite royal inscriptions available to him up to 1976 in his A Catalogue of Cuneiform Sources Pertaining to Specific Monarchs of the Kassite Dynasty (Materials and Studies for Kassite History 1), but this important group of Middle Babylonian texts has not yet been edited and translated in a single volume.
+Brinkman systematically catalogued all of the Kassite royal inscriptions available to him up to 1977 in his A Catalogue of Cuneiform Sources Pertaining to Specific Monarchs of the Kassite Dynasty (Materials and Studies for Kassite History 1), but this important group of Middle Babylonian texts has not yet been edited and translated in a single volume.
 Such an endeavor had been planned in the 1980s and 90s by the now-defunct, University-of-Toronto-based Royal Inscriptions of Mesopotamia (RIM) series.
 However, RIM ended long before its ambitious Babylonian Periods sub-series (RIMB) could be completed.
-In addition, more than 127 kudurrus (‘boundary stones’) from the Kassite Period until the early Neo-Babylonian Period (1154–648 BC) have not yet been published together in a modern, authoritative edition, with English translations.
-The last English treatment of some of the kudurrus was in 1912 by L.W.
-King in his Babylonian boundary-stones and memorial tablets in the British Museum and that book has long been outdated.
-More recently, Susanne Paulus edited all known kudurrus in her 2014 Die babylonischen Kudurru-Inschriften von der kassitischen bis zur frühneubabylonischen Zeit.
-Untersucht unter besonderer Berücksichtigung gesellschafts- und rechtshistorischer Fragestellungen (Alter Orient und Altes Testament 51), however, that publication is in German and that corpus of texts has yet to be fully translated into English, as well as be made accessible in a fully annotated (linguistically tagged), open-access digital format.
-As there is a growing need to make this important group of ca. 400 texts from the second millennium BC more accessible, in both print and online formats, the time is ripe to prepare a three-volume authoritative presentation of the Royal Inscriptions of the Kassites and Kudurrus (RIKK).
+On the other hand, L.W.
+King published English translations of the boundary stones housed in the British Museum (London) in his 1912 volume Babylonian boundary-stones and memorial tablets in the British Museum, but that book has long been outdated.
+While Susanne Paulus edited all known kudurrus in her 2014 Die babylonischen Kudurru-Inschriften von der kassitischen bis zur frühneubabylonischen Zeit.
+Untersucht unter besonderer Berücksichtigung gesellschafts- und rechtshistorischer Fragestellungen (Alter Orient und Altes Testament 51), those texts have yet to be fully translated into English, as well as be made accessible in a fully annotated (linguistically tagged), open-access digital format.
+As there is a growing need to make this important group of ca. 400 texts from the second millennium BC more accessible, in both print and online formats, the time is ripe to prepare a three-volume authoritative presentation of the Royal Inscriptions and Kudurrus of the Kassites (RIKK).

-This new publication project aims to provide editions, with English translations, of the complete corpus of Akkadian and Sumerian inscriptions of the Kassite period and the Akkadian-language kudurrus that were written during that same period of time and later (until 648 BC).
+This new publication project aims to provide editions, with English translations, of the complete corpus of Akkadian and Sumerian inscriptions of the Kassite period and the Akkadian-language kudurrus that were written during that same period of time.
 Following the models of the Royal Inscriptions of the Neo-Assyrian Period (RINAP), Royal Inscriptions of the Neo-Babylonian Empire (RINBE), and the Royal Inscriptions of Assyria (RIA), the planned series consists of three volumes that will include:

 1. comprehensive introductions, including information about the historical and geographical contexts of the texts, discussions of the material supports of the inscriptions, and surveys of previous research;